FortiMoro/fortinetCloudBlueprint/README.md

 ![Create Resource Group](https://raw.githubusercontent.com/AJLab-GH/fortinetCloudBlueprint/staging/Images/createRG.png)

-- The terms for the PAYG or BYOL images in the Azure Marketplace needs to be accepted once before usage.
-This is done automatically during deployment via the Azure Portal.
-For the Azure CLI the commands below need to be run before the first deployment in a subscription.
+- Accept the terms for the PAYG or BYOL images in the Azure Marketplace before creating a deployment.

 BYOL FortiGate
 ```